Ensuring Effective Eye Care in Children

 - A white or discoloured pupil

-These are all signs to look out for in young children.
-When they get a bit old and enter school, there are some other signs to look out for including:
+When your child is a bit old and enters school, there are some other signs to look out for, including:

 - Difficulty reading up close